An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Source Properties

-A flying focus pulse would make more efficient use of the laser energy.
-To achieve 3e16~W/cm$^2$ in a focal spot with 40~$\mu$m radius and length of 1~mm would require roughly 5~Joules.
-However, the intense region would be a smaller region co-moving with the electron packet.
-Because of this, an electron packet with 10 ps duration (3~mm in length) would mostly not overlap with the light, limiting the electron charge involved in the interaction.
-This may still have an advantage, if the lower-charge electron beam may feature improved emittance and interact on average with higher intensity, and will be considered in the next section.
+A flying-focus pulse would make more-efficient use of the laser energy.
+To achieve an intensity of 3$\times10^{16}$~W/cm$^2$ in a focal spot with 40-$\mu$m radius and length of 1~mm would require roughly 5~J in a flying-focus configuration.
+However, the intense region would be a smaller region comoving with the electron packet.
+The electron packet width would then be limited to the Rayleigh length of the focusing optic (in the example above, 1~mm/$c$ = 3.3~ps), which also limits the available charge.
+This may still have an advantage if the lower-charge electron beam has improved emittance and interacts on average with a higher intensity laser packet.